Billi-Green/Ghost_ESP_B/docs/wiki/Board‐Specific‐Guide.md

 - **Marauder V6** and **Awok variants**: No SD card support.
 - Some features, like BLE spam, may be missing in alpha releases.
 - Cache-clearing may be required when using the web flasher.
+- ESP32S2 Boards do not support bluetooth functionality due to lack of hardware.

 ## 👥 Support & Community